eatseng/Algorithm/README.md

 http://coursera.cs.princeton.edu/algs4/assignments/wordnet.html

 Construct: A wordnet group words into sets of synonyms called synsets.
 One such synset relationship is hyponym.
 The purpose of this program is the calculate the distance to a common ancestor between two words in wordnet.
-The algorithm I employed for such calculation is BFS, coupled with digraph datastructure.
-For optimiziation, I used two BFS, first BFS tracks one wordnet word back to the root, and second BFS tracks the other wordnet word back to the root but it stops if it encounters the path of the first BFS.
+The algorithm I employed for such calculation is BFS coupled with digraph datastructure.
+For optimiziation, I used two BFS, first BFS tracks the first wordnet word back to the root, and second BFS tracks the second wordnet word back to the root but it stops if it encounters the path of the first BFS.
 When the second BFS detects the the path of the first BFS, it will return the distance it had traveled to reach that node as well as the node itself (the node becomes the common ancestor of the two words.)

 SeamCarver